Clemapfel/Mousetrap.jl/docs/src/01_manual/12_opengl_integration.md

 We see that we should make sure to bind the context using `make_current` before doing any OpenGL-related work and to manually request a redraw after the area was initialized or resized.

 !!! danger
     February, 2024: This section used to contain an example of how to get `GLMakie` to work with `Mousetrap.GLArea`.
-Recent changes to the internals of `GLMakie` have broken the old package, so it no longer works. `MousetrapMakie` is now unmaintained.
+Recent changes to the internals of `GLMakie` have broken this example, and the corresponding experimental package `MousetrapMakie`.
+Both no longer work, and `MousetrapMakie` is now unmaintained.